bhayatus/SCRUMtious/docs/sprint 0/process.md

 - Review tasks from previous day and determine if they need to be adjusted or the current state of the project needs to be delayed/altered

 ### Git
-- Branching naming convention
+The following is a breakdown of how we will utilize Git Git branches: Git branches will allow the developers to work on different features and tasks without interfering with the main branch.
+When the task/feature is upto standard and the group decides it is satisfactory, they can merge the branch changes to the main one.
+With git branches the team members will also keep track of what tasks are in progress and the time frame to completion.

-   - impl_name_of_story, the working feature branch
+Git commit messages: Detailed commit messages will be written to speed up the review process and help the team members understand what/why a change was added or made to the feature and provide quick feedback.

-   - test_name_of_story, the testing branch for a user story
+Git issues: Team members will create issues as a way to keep track of tasks and bugs.
+Whenever there is a bug that needs to be resolved, the team member will create an issue for the others to help resolve.
+When the issue has been resolved, the users will close the issue and merge that branch with the master.

-   - fail_test_issuenum_name_of_bug, the branch for a failing test and its fix
+Branching naming convention
-      - This branch must have an issue associated with it on GitHub
+impl_name_of_story, the working feature branch test_name_of_story, the testing branch for a user story fail_test_issuenum_name_of_bug, the branch for a failing test and its fix This branch must have an issue associated with it on GitHub

 ### Communication
 The communication between team member will primarily be done through the following technologies: